Lithops hallii

-Lithops hallii is a species of living stone (Lithops) which is native to Southern Africa.
+Lithops hallii is a species of living stone (Lithops).
+It is native to the northern Cape Provinces of South Africa.
 It is a species of the genus Lithops under the family Aizoaceae.

 Description

 The leaves are reddish-brown with milky whites or grays, and have channels of blood-red to dark brown running along the top of the leaves.
 Flowers are white and sprout from the fissure between the two leaves.